- Removing Barriers to Access: Eliminating Fines and Fees on Library Materials

 How to read to children and set an atmosphere for reading activities.

 Order online, or print English (PDF) & Spanish (PDF)

 The Colorado State Library provides high-quality summer reading materials, mini-grants, and training to public libraries across the state.

-- Professional Development from the Colorado State Library
+- Continuing Education from the Colorado State Library

 The Colorado State Library offers professional development opportunities and promotes other offerings.